Ralston Valley High School

 Ralston Valley High School (RVHS or RV) is a comprehensive, four-year public high school in Arvada, a northwest suburb of Denver, Colorado.
-Opened for the 2000 school year, its enrollment is around 1800 students.
+Opened in 2000, its enrollment is around 1800 students.

 Ralston Valley High School is an eight-time recipient of an "Excellent" rating by the Colorado Department of Education.

 History

-The 24th public high school built in Jefferson County, Ralston Valley's opening relieved Arvada West High School, which was serving so many students in 1999 it was on a split schedule.
+The 24th public high school built in Jefferson County, Ralston Valley's opening relieved Arvada West High School, which was serving students in 1999, was on a split schedule.
 Groundbreaking occurred in March 1999, and the school opened in the fall of 2000.
-With the exception of a few years when the award program was discontinued, RVHS has received the Colorado Department of Education's John Irwin School of Excellence Award yearly since 2005.
+With the exception of a few years when the award program was discontinued after 2019, RVHS has received the Colorado Department of Education's John Irwin School of Excellence Award every year 2005-2019.

 The mascot of Ralston Valley is the mustang.
 It was selected based on votes from local elementary and middle school students in Jefferson County, as well as Arvada West HS students who would be attending RVHS.
 The mascot is significant to the location of the school, which is located on land that was formerly a ranch that raised and bred horses.
 Part of this ranch still exists across the street from the southern edge of campus.

 Curriculum

 College preparation is the focus in all RVHS classes.
-RVHS offers an honors strand of courses for freshmen and sophomores and Advanced Placement courses.
+RVHS offers Advanced Placement courses for all grade levels.
 Students may opt to pursue an Honors Diploma.

 Campus

 The school building, situated on a 54 acre site in northwest Arvada, was designed by LKA Partners and won a Merit Award in 2002 from the Colorado chapter of the American Institute of Architects.

 In March 2007, the school finished additional construction for expansion.
 This consisted of the addition of 47700 sqft of classroom and science labs to the east side of the building as well as 45700 sqft of classroom and more science labs to the south side.
 This renovation closed off the lower level in a full square to connect the science, math and (new) foreign language halls.
-Previously, the science and math halls were only connected in a horseshoe shape.
 The Ralston Valley High School addition and remodel includes 170,000 square feet of new construction and 42,000 square feet of remodeling.
 The project entailed demolition of the existing academic and administration areas and the redevelopment of the site.
-The new facility has 44 general classrooms, 12 science classrooms, library, media area, auxiliary gym, administration area, kitchen and commons.
-The remodeling included locker rooms and art department.
+The new facility has 44 general classrooms, 12 science classrooms, library, media area, auxiliary gym, administration area, kitchen, commons and a remodeled art department and locker rooms.
 The 28.5-acre site offers soccer, softball and multi-use fields.

 Further renovations included the addition of 10443 sqft resulting in an auxiliary gym with a bleacher mezzanine, weight room and expanded athletic locker rooms.
 RVHS has the Millikan oil-drop experiment equipment along with the equipment for finding the mass of an electron.